-A Collaborative Term Project in Consumer Science
+A Collaborative Term Project and Oral Presentation in Consumer Science

 This team project assignment consists of a descriptive and historical account of a major U.S. retail chain with store branches in at least 10 different states.
 The chain you choose to research can be any company that falls within the definition of retailing in our textbook (traditional retailer, nonstore retailer, service retailer).
 No two teams may do the same retail firm.
 Each group of at least three or at most four team members will select a retail firm with a store branch located in the Madison area.
 The project is divided into two parts: A) written report and B) in-class presentation.